 When should you speak to a doctor about the signs of balding?

+To answer the question why is my hair falling out, we need to examine it from different aspects.
 Make an appointment to see your doctor if you experience any of the following symptoms alongside hair loss:

 - Swelling at or near balding areas